-Because elderly people are vulnerable to overheating and dehydration, they are also more susceptible to heat-related complications.
+Because older people are vulnerable to overheating and dehydration, they are also more susceptible to heat-related complications.

-Heat exhaustion occurs when a person has become too hot very quickly.
+Heat exhaustion occurs when someone becomes too hot very quickly.
 Symptoms include extreme thirst, tiredness, headaches and dizziness.

 Heatstroke (also known as hyperthermia) is a more serious condition usually preceded by heat exhaustion, and requires immediate medical assistance.
 Signs that someone is suffering heatstroke include unusually high body temperature, disorientation, a lack of perspiration and, in more serious cases, seizures and even coma.

-Whether your loved one is simply feeling uncomfortable in warm weather, or you think they might be showing signs of a heat-related illness, there are some quick steps you can take to help them cool down:
+If you feel uncomfortable in warm weather or you think you might be showing signs of a heat-related illness, there are some quick steps you can take to cool down:

-- Ensure they are out of the sun and in a cool, shaded area.
+- Move out of the sun into a cool, shaded area.

 - If indoors, close the curtains or blinds.

-- Wipe their forehead with a cool flannel.
+- Wipe your forehead with a cool flannel.

 If you think your loved one is suffering with heatstroke or hyperthermia, dial 999 immediately and take measures to try to cool them down until support arrives.